jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The question is, how do we increase your powers.
 The answer, we'll find out in this book, is better technology, and the self-awareness to use it to improve your life.
 But this isn't a self-help book about making you "happy."
 It's about making you powerful so you can earn your happiness.

 Because civilization needs you.
 The Internet Age is trying to grow, but the established powers of the Industrial Age is suppressing it.
-The middle-class has to grab hold of modern tools and work together to regain control of our society.
-We won't be given happy lives— we have to earn them, by upgrading our entire civilization to a new age.
+The middle-class has to grab hold of modern tools to regain control of our society.
+We won't be given happy lives—we have to earn them, by upgrading our entire civilization to a new age.

 ## Looking Up

 Life improves with better technology.
 Deaths from disease, famine, and war have all gone down as our technological power has gone up.
-While naysayers love to spread depressing news about our world today, reading history justifies much human optimistism.
+While naysayers love to spread depressing news about our world today, reading history justifies optimistism.
 Plagues used to wipe out 30-80% of our population.
 Famines were expected as a fact of life.
-The wonders of Nature were a complete mystery.
+Not long ago the wonders of Nature were a complete mystery.
 For crying out loud, the month of March is named after "marching" to war because our ancestors did it so often.
 We have many problems today, but our technology in medicine, agriculture, education has empowered humanity with a much healthier and safer life.

 Now we have computers and the internet.
 They are game-changers.
-Computers are three million times faster today than just 50 years ago.
-The internet is likewise getting so much faster and cheaper.
+Computers, the internet, digital cameras, scanners, sensors are million of times better than just 50 years ago.
 Modern technology lets us keep fighting off pandemics, hunger, ignorance, and war—but only if we use them to keep inventing, and stay ahead of our problems.

 In Nature, lifeforms often evolve in jumps called eras and epochs.
 Likewise, humanity develops new technology in leaps; what we call "ages."
 When a new age comes, its technology is so unique and powerful, it changes how society functions.
 Things were very different in the Stone Age in comparison to the Bronze Age, for example.

-Today we're going from the Industrial Age to the Internet Age.
+Today we're going from the Industrial Age (1760-1969) to the Internet Age (1970-).
 It can be hard to appreciate all the changes.
 There's a lot to think about when civilization's entire way of life upgrades to new technology.
 I've been thinking about our evolution for years and only now have a grasp.

 Play computer games like _Age of Empires, Anno 1800_, and _Civilization_, and you'll get a great understanding of how humanity evolves.
 You'll be the "player god" of a civilization—a virtual divinity who knows all, sees all, and whose general will plays the game.
 As the player god, your job is to give orders, manage resources, invest in research, and finally decide when to click "upgrade."
 When you do, your civilization instantly transforms.
 Like magic, every house, factory, building, road, library, vehicle, school is suddenly new and improved by the technology of a new age.
 Below, you'll see a person being the player god in the game _Anno 1800_.